 Check out more information on how to design high-converting landing pages.

 By now, you must have a list of set objectives, and dedicated landing pages that serve to accomplish each one of them.
-It is now time to set up your Google AdWords account.
+It is now time to set up your Google Ads account.

 Step 1: Sign Up